Presidency of Lyndon B. Johnson: Initial re-election campaign and withdrawal

 Historians have debated the factors that led to Johnson's surprise decision.
 Shesol says Johnson wanted out of the White House but also wanted vindication; when the indicators turned negative he decided to leave.
 Woods writes that Johnson realized he needed to leave in order for the nation to heal.
 Dallek says that Johnson had no further domestic goals, and realized that his personality had eroded his popularity.
 His health was not good, and he was preoccupied with the Kennedy campaign; his wife was pressing for his retirement and his base of support continued to shrink.
 Leaving the race would allow him to pose as a peacemaker.
 Bennett, however, says Johnson "had been forced out of a reelection race in 1968 by outrage over his policy in Southeast Asia."
 Johnson may also have hoped that the convention would ultimately choose to draft him back into the race.

-Humphrey entered the race after Johnson's withdrawal, making the 1968 Democratic primaries a three-way contest between Humphrey, Kennedy, and McCarthy.
+Vice President Hubert Humphrey entered the race after Johnson's withdrawal, making the 1968 Democratic primaries a three-way contest between Humphrey, Kennedy, and McCarthy.
 Kennedy cut into McCarthy's liberal and anti-war base, while also winning the support of the poor and working class.
 He won a series of primary victories, but was assassinated in June by Sirhan Sirhan, an Arab nationalist.
 With Johnson's support, Humphrey won the presidential nomination at the tumultuous 1968 Democratic National Convention, held in Chicago in late August.
-The violent clashes in Chicago between anti-war protesters marred the convention.
+Violent police attacks against anti-war protesters in Chicago marred the convention.
 After the convention, polls showed Humphrey losing the general election by 20 points.